sarahmdht/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is a readme file
-and it is not empty
+the description of this repo is shell basics project